Written by Julie Zelenski

 Students use their sunet accounts on linux

 myth machines, which are physically located in the Gates basement and support remote login.
-We use a suite of open-source development tools including gcc, make, gdb, valgrind, and Mercurial.
-Assignments are distributed to students as repositories, students edit, compile, and debug on the myth systems.
+Students edit, compile, and debug on the myth systems using a suite of open-source development tools including gcc, make, gdb, valgrind, and git.

-Students are rewarded with a bonus for on-time submission, late work is discouraged but handled neutrally, and there a hard deadline after which no further late work will be accepted.
+Students are rewarded with a bonus for on-time submission; there may be a small grace period that allows late work to be submitted.
 Read our detailed late policy for more details.

 The programming assignments are to be done individually and should represent independent, original work.
 We adhere to the CS department Honor Code policy and offer specific examples of its application to CS107 coursework in our course collaboration policy.
 All students are responsible for carefully reviewing both of these documents and acting in accordance with them.
 We run all assignment submissions through a very thorough plagiarism detector and all suspected violations are handled by Stanford's Office of Community Standards.